All About Openers

 … There’s movement at the house they have been staking out!
 AT LAST.
 The guy walks off into the darkness … the detectives in the car follow.

-What We Can Learn:
+What We Can Learn from these openers:

 There’s a rich history of detective stories, which means standing out at spec level can be hard.
 That said, we don’t want to reinvent the wheel, either.
 Bosch shows how openers can introduce a storyworld and the characters in an economical way, whilst playing homage to what has gone before.